Tel Saki and the Yom Kippur War

-Time: The bunkers, memorial and surrounding countryside can all be viewed within about 30 minutes.
+Time: The bunkers, memorial and surrounding countryside can be viewed in about 30 minutes.

-Admission: There is no admission charge or brochure.
+Admission: There is no admission charge and no brochure.
 The site is always open.
-For entering the bunkers beyond the entrance, a flashlight will be needed as the bunkers are not illuminated.
+For proceeding beyond the entrance of the bunkers a flashlight is needed as the bunkers are not illuminated.

 Tel Saki is one of a chain of extinct volcanic hills on the Syrian border.
-The local commanders did not appreciate at first that this was a full-scale war, and assuming it was a border skirmish they sent out a small party of soldiers to the observation post on Tel Saki on a reconnaissance mission.
-They soon found themselves in the middle of an artillery and air bombardment of settlements, roads and army bases over the entire Golan Heights, followed by a Syrian advance of two-thirds of their attacking army.
-Nevertheless, these soldiers and other forces that had made their way to Tel Saki, as well as the nearby bases, confronted the Syrian army.
-Two rescue parties were sent out to Tel Saki from a base at El Al, but both were unsuccessful and were destroyed.
+At first, the local commanders failed to appreciate that this was a full-scale war, and assuming it was a border skirmish they sent out a small party of soldiers to the observation post on Tel Saki on a reconnaissance mission.
+The soldiers soon found themselves in the middle of an artillery and air bombardment on settlements, roads and army bases over the entire Golan Heights, followed by a Syrian advance of two-thirds of their attacking army.
+Nevertheless, these and other soldiers who had made their way to Tel Saki, as well as nearby bases, elected to confront the Syrian army.
+Two rescue parties were sent out to Tel Saki from a base at El Al, but both were destroyed.
 The paratroopers and infantry at Tel Saki soon ran out of ammunition, food and water.
-Holed up in the bunkers, many of the soldiers were dead, and those still alive were injured.
+Holed up in the bunkers, many of the soldiers were either dead or injured.

 The story ends well for Israel.
-With the arrival of the reserves in full force the battlefront, the Syrians were pushed back to the pre-war ceasefire lines by October 8, and those in the bunkers at Tel Saki were rescued.
-On October 11, Israeli forces pushed into Syria, broke through Syrian defenses and were able to occupy positions deep in Syria, up to 30 Km from Damascus.
+With the arrival of the reserves in full force to the battlefront, the Syrians were pushed back to the pre-war ceasefire lines by October 8, and those in the bunkers at Tel Saki were rescued.
+On October 11, Israeli forces pushed into Syria, broke through Syrian defenses and were able to occupy positions deep in in the country, up to 30 Km from Damascus.
 A ceasefire was accepted by the Syrians on October 23.

-In many ways, this victory could be considered even more miraculous than the Six-Day-War, in that Israel managed to turn around a defeat on two fronts and advance into enemy territory.
-This was hardly a joyous victory however.
-There were many casualties.
+This victory can be considered even more miraculous than the Six-Day War, in that Israel managed to turn around a reverse on one front and advance into enemy territory in the north.
+Unlike the Six-Day War, however, this was not a joyous victory.
+There had been many casualties.
 Israel had to rely on a huge American airlift when it ran out of supplies and equipment.
-There was anger throughout the country about the army’s lack of preparedness, to the extent that the government of Golda Meier was forced to resign.
-Nevertheless, Tel Saki is a fitting memorial to the courage and heroism of the regular and reserve soldiers who helped turn this war around.
+There was anger throughout the country about the army’s lack of preparedness, to the extent that Golda Meir's government was forced to resign.

 Overlooking Syrian territory from the bunkers.

-You can wander through the bunkers although they are not lit up.
+You can wander through the bunkers, although they are not illuminated.